 You must document at least 100 hours of postgraduate counseling supervision over a minimum 24-month period.
 This requirement is waived in certain circumstances: for graduates of CACREP-accredited programs; for fully state-licensed professional counselors; for those who have had a degree conferred from a regionally accredited doctoral program in counseling.

 You must obtain endorsement from a professional colleague who holds a master’s degree or higher in a mental health field.
 The individual providing endorsement cannot be related to the applicant and cannot be the same individual verifying supervision.

 You must document having completed at least 3,000 hours of postgraduate counseling work experience over a minimum 24-month period.
 This requirement is waived in certain circumstances: for graduates from CACREP-accredited programs; for fully state-licensed professional counselors; for those who have had a degree conferred from a regionally accredited doctoral program in counseling.

 National Certified Counselors are required to adhere to NBCC’s ethical policies, including the Code of Ethics, the Certification Eligibility Policy - Ethics, the Ethics Case Procedures, and the Policy Regarding the Provision of Distance Professional Services.
 These important policies are available at: nbcc.org/ethics/certification.

-You must obtain a passing score on the National Counselor Examination for Licensure and Certification (NCE) or the National Clinical Mental Health Counseling Examinations (NCMHCE).
+You must obtain a passing score on the National Counselor Examination (NCE) or the National Clinical Mental Health Counseling Examinations (NCMHCE).